siyuan-note/user-guide-en_US/Versioning and Sync/2 Cloud Sync.md

 ## Cloud Repository
 {: id="20210104091603-is1ds2d"}

 The cloud repository of our server is located at `git@siyuan.b3logfile.com:/siyuan/{uid}/{notebook}.git`, and the automatically generated SSH key pair is used for identity authentication.
-If you encounter problems with identity authentication when using the synchronization function, please check the public key in "Settings - Synchronization" and confirm whether the public key has been automatically added to the chain drop community individual [Settings - Public Key](https:/ /ld246.com/settings/key), if it is not added, please check the program log to determine whether it is a network problem.
-If the problem still cannot be solved, please ((20200923234102-ysbri6o "Contact us for feedback")).
+If you encounter problems with identity authentication when using the synchronization function, please ((20200923234102-ysbri6o "Contact us for feedback")).
 {: id="20210104091603-xkkiv92"}

 * {: id="20210104091603-qm7tv9i"}The maximum storage space of all notebooks under the same user is `4G` (including version history)